Cracks found on 38 of 810 Boeing 737 NG jets inspected globally | MarketScreener

 The 737 NG is the third-generation 737 and version before the now-grounded 737 MAX, which is not impacted by the cracking issue.

 On Wednesday, Southwest Airlines Co and Brazil's Gol Linhas Aereas grounded at least 13 737 NG airplanes after U.S. regulators ordered urgent inspections.
+Indonesia's Sriwijaya Air said on Friday that it had grounded two planes.

 The U.S. Federal Aviation Administration (FAA) last week told U.S aircraft operators to inspect 165 older 737 NGs for structural cracks, but it now appears the actual number of planes covered is more than 200.

 The FAA said late on Thursday "a small number of aircraft based in the United States have been removed from service while Boeing develops instructions for customers to repair or replace the affected parts."